-The technologies used for access to BM&FBOVESPA's technology infrastructure have been selected on the basis of performance and availability.
-The operators recommended by BM&FBOVESPA offer services with these characteristics using the following technologies:
+The technologies used to access B3's technology infrastructure have been selected based on performance and availability.
+The operators recommended by B3 offer services with these characteristics using the following technologies:

-- Dark Fiber:
+- Dark Fiber;

 - DWDM;

 - Ethernet over SDH (EoSDH); and

 - MetroEthernet.